MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-group-policy.md

 Enabling this policy sets the following registry key value to 1:
 `HKLM\SOFTWARE\Policies\Microsoft\OneDrive\DisableFirstDeleteDialog =dword:00000001`

+### Hide the messages to sync Consumer OneDrive files
+<a name="syncconsumeronedrive"> </a>

+This setting determines whether the user will be prompted to sync their Consumer files using a detected known MSA​.

+If you enable this setting it will suppress messages from being shown to your users, but still allow users to manually configure their Consumer accounts to sync their OneDrive Consumer files.

+If you disable or don't configure this setting, users will be prompted to sync their Consumer files.

+Enabling this policy sets the following registry key value to 1:

+`[HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"DisableNewAccountDetection"=dword:00000001`

 ### Limit the sync app upload rate to a percentage of throughput
 <a name="AutomaticUploadBandwidthPercentage"> </a>